mavryk-network/LIGO/tools/webide/README.md

 # Quick Start

+> NOTE: This project uses Yarn workspaces: https://classic.yarnpkg.com/en/docs/cli/workspace
+> As such, please do NOT use npm.
+Also, use the "yarn workspace" command when working with
+> the client or server packages

 1. Install `yarn`
 1. Run `yarn` to install dependencies
 1. Install Ligo compiler by following [Ligo installation instructions][install-ligo]
 1. Go to `packages/server/` directory
 1. Run `yarn start` to start the development server
 1. Open http://localhost:8080

-> NOTE: Its important NOT to use NPM for this project.
-You've been warned. :)

 # Dependency on Examples